casunlight/nyc-data/readme.md

 Something gets the address and description from the metadata, then geocodes the addresses from the rows, caching the geocoder results, and returns a GeoJSON of the table, with the description concatenated in an appropriate place.

+## Things to extract for the map

+* Longitude, latitude
+* Description (JSON list of all the strings?
+Biggest cells?)
+* Title
+* Contact information (Phone number?
+Website?)